How to get from Bangkok to Hua Hin by train

 How much does it cost?

-On the Bangkok to Hua Hin train, you have several different classes to choose from, although our recommendation is either a second class berth (AC) or second class seat:
+There are several different classes on the Bangkok to Hua Hin train, although our recommendation is either a second class berth (AC) or second class seat:

 1 Air-conditioned carriages